 - Listeria: A harmful bacterium that can grow at refrigerator temperatures where most other bacteria do not grow.
 Listeria causes an illness called listeriosis, and pregnant woman are 10 times more likely than other healthy adults to get this illness.
 Listeria is found in refrigerated, ready-to-eat foods such as hot dogs and deli meats and unpasteurized, or raw milk and unpasteurized dairy products like soft cheeses.
 In order to reduce risk of Listeria, cook all foods to proper temperatures; reheat pre-cooked foods and deli meats to 165°F; avoid unpasteurized dairy products and smoked seafood; and thoroughly wash raw fruits and vegetables.

-Toxoplasma: A harmful parasite that causes an illness called toxoplasmosis that can be difficult to detect.
+- Toxoplasma: A harmful parasite that causes an illness called toxoplasmosis that can be difficult to detect.
 Toxoplasma can be found in raw and undercooked meat, unwashed fruits and vegetables, soil and dirty cat litter boxes and other places where cat feces can be found.
-For this reason, cook food to safe temperatures, freeze meat properly, peel and wash fruits and vegetables before eating, maintain clean cutting boards and always wash your hands thoroughly with soap and water.
+For this reason, cook food to safe internal temperatures, freeze meat properly, wash and peel fruits and vegetables before eating, maintain clean cutting boards and always wash your hands thoroughly with soap and water.
 In addition, take extra caution and wear gloves when cleaning a cat litter box, gardening or handling sand from a sandbox.
 If possible, avoid getting a new cat while pregnant or have someone else clean the litter box.